-6. Our group gathers for several days during a single week.
-Does the chair have to announce the IEEE-SA Patent Policy every day?

-The Working Group chair or his or her designee shall issue the call at every standards-developing meeting.
+- 62 6.
+Our group gathers for several days during a single week.
+Does the chair have to announce the IEEE-SA Patent Policy every day? - The Working Group chair or his or her designee shall issue the call at every Working Group meeting.
 If a group is meeting for consecutive days and the attendance is substantially the same for each day of the gathering, the policy only needs to be read once.
-If the chair plans not to read or display the policy each day, then in order to satisfy the requirement to issue a patent call, the chair may either (a) ensure that the policy or a URL for it has been sent out to all attendees prior to the meeting (and is available in the registration packet for any on-site registrants), or (b) announce each day that the meeting is subject to the IEEE-SA Patent Policy as read or displayed on the first day.
+If the chair plans not to read or display the policy each day, then the chair must either (a) ensure that the policy or a URL for it has been sent out to all attendees prior to the meeting (and is available in the registration packet for any on-site registrants), or (b) announce each day that the meeting is subject to the IEEE-SA Patent Policy as read or displayed on the first day.
 Note, though, that this rule applies separately to each group that is meeting during the week.
-For example, if a working group holds a meeting during the same week as its task group and/or task force, the chair of each of those groups shall read or display the policy at that group's meeting.

-consecutive days is substantially the same?
+For example, if a working group holds a meeting during the same week as its task group and/or task force, the chair of each of those groups must read or display the policy at the beginning of that group's first day of meeting. - 7.
+How does the chair determine that the participation in a group that is meeting for consecutive days is substantially the same?